Dual solid kernels offer more possibilities

 Export in the right format to the customer

-With dual solid-state cores, you can always deliver the format the recipient wants - whether it's ACIS (*.SAT) or Parasolid (*.x_t).
+With dual solid kernels, you can always deliver the format the recipient wants - whether it's ACIS (*.sat) or Parasolid (*.x_t).
 You get a smoother export process and can confidently meet customer requirements.

 Read the full post here